Alcohol & Christianity

 3. If the Bible is silent on a matter, shut up and keep your opinions to yourself!

-That same article on correct interpretation of the Scriptures also explains the difference between exegesis (proper biblical interpretation) and eisegesis (interpreting the Bible through the lens of your own opinions, cultural biases, or religious traditions).
+That same article on correctly interpreting the Scriptures also explains the difference between exegesis (proper biblical interpretation) and eisegesis (interpreting the Bible through the lens of your own opinions, cultural biases, or religious traditions).

 I am adamantly opposed to the temperance movement’s eisegesis of the miracle at Cana and other passages because: